voideditor/void-updates-server/README.md

 This is an endpoint that Void pings to check for updates and get a downloadURL.
-Entry point is https://github.com/voideditor/void-updates-server/blob/main/app/%5B...route%5D/route.ts
+Super simple, entry point is here: https://github.com/voideditor/void-updates-server/blob/main/app/%5B...route%5D/route.ts

 ## Overview